 - Oatmeal with Fruit: Oats are a good source of fiber, and adding fruit enhances the flavor and nutrient content.

-Store-Bought Breastfeeding Snacks
+Store-Bought Breastfeeding Snack Ideas

 - Trail Mix: Look for mixes that include nuts, seeds, and dried fruit for a balanced snack that’s easy to carry.
+Maybe a mix with a bit of dark chocolate as a treat.

 - Protein Bars: Choose bars with natural ingredients and a good balance of protein, fats, and carbs.